© 2026 All Rights reserved WUSF

 About 50 people gathered in Williams Park in downtown St. Petersburg on Saturday evening to speak out against the U.S. and Israel's attack on Iran.

-Ali Abdel-Qader, an organizer with the Party of Socialism and Liberation Tampa Bay, said he believed the attacks on Saturday were not in the interests of the American people.
+In St. Petersburg, Ali Abdel-Qader, an organizer with the Party of Socialism and Liberation Tampa Bay, said he believed the attacks are not in the interests of the American people.

-The U.S. has not said if it would send ground troops into Iran.
-Though, according to reporting from NPR, military analysts say it will be extremely difficult to topple the government with air power alone.
+The U.S. is not expected to send ground troops into Iran.
+Though, according to reporting from NPR, some military analysts say it will be extremely difficult to topple the Iranian regime with air power alone.

 Alex McBride, a resident of St. Petersburg, said she hoped things wouldn't escalate.